Yurii-Laguta/JB4A-SDK-Android/_posts/2015-05-13-analytics.md

 <script src="https://gist.github.com/sfmc-mobilepushsdk/a1f32591efa5fcfb6943.js"></script>

-## Predictive Intelligence and Collect API Integration
+## Personalization Builder and Collect API Integration

-The following methods integrate your mobile app with the Marketing Cloud Predictive Intelligence application.
-You must have an existing Predictive Intelligence deployment in order to use these.
+The following methods integrate your mobile app with Personalization Builder.
+You must have an existing Personalization Builder deployment in order to use these.
 Also, you must enable the "PIAnalytics" option when you configure your SDK.

 <a name="track_cart"></a>

 ### Track Cart

 Use to track the contents of an in-app shopping cart.
-For more information about this method's general use with the Predictive Intelligence system, see <a href="http://help.marketingcloud.com/en/documentation/collect_code/install_collect_code/track_cart/" target="_blank">Track Items in Shopping Cart.</a> Sample code for use in your mobile app is below.
+For more information about this method's general use with Personalization Builder, see <a href="http://help.marketingcloud.com/en/documentation/collect_code/install_collect_code/track_cart/" target="_blank">Track Items in Shopping Cart.</a> Sample code for use in your mobile app is below.

 <script src="https://gist.github.com/sfmc-mobilepushsdk/2cb3447b64500b02c8ca51dce6efc290.js"></script>